Key Differences: Standard vs. Itemized Deduction

 1. Users are prompted to input information related to their financial situation.

-2. Based on the data provided, the tool calculates whether the user should opt for the standard deduction or itemized deductions.
+2. The tool calculates whether the user should opt for the standard or itemised deductions based on the data provided.

 3. Users receive a clear recommendation on which deduction method to choose for their tax return.